andrecaiado/spring-boot-testcontainers/README.md

 ## Postgres configuration

 The Postgres service was added and configured in the [docker-compose.yaml](docker-compose.yaml).
-The service will automatically be launched when the project is started because of the `spring-boot-docker-compose` dependency.

-A datasource for the Postgres database is autoconfigured by Spring Boot due to:

-- The `postgresql` dependency is added to the project and therefore is present on the classpath.

-- The `spring-boot-docker-compose` dependency is added to the project, which, beside launching the external service, also creates the connection details for the datasource.

 # Testcontainers configuration